jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Great job!
+Make sure to have a look at the console output to see if R returns the results you expected.

 ## Compare vectors

 You are already aware that R is very good with vectors.
 Without having